 I just spent the best nine days overseas.
 My younger son, Ben, the avowed bachelor, got married.
-He’d been a pop star, performing around the world for a few years now, but having met a Turkish-German woman who is gorgeous inside and out, he decided to trade his leather pants for a polo shirt and “get a real job.”
+He was a pop star, performing around the world.
+But after meeting Tuba, a Turkish-German woman who is utterly gorgeous inside and out, he said he was trading his leather pants for a polo shirt.
 Here’s an article telling the tale.

 I stayed there a couple of days with my friend Janet, whose bangers and mash are The Best.
-She went back to London with me, where I was meant to do research for my wip whilst in the UK (look how my English accent came back straight away).
-I wrote about the importance of actually visiting where you’re writing about to give your story verisimilitude.
-But it was not until I was at Charing Cross Station that I ‘got’ why what I’d written was not going to work.
+She went back to London with me, where I was meant to do research for my work in print whilst in the UK (look how my English accent came back straight away).
+I’ve written elsewhere about the importance of going to a location to give a story verisimilitude.
+But it was not until I was right at Charing Cross Station that I ‘got’ why the bomb scene I’d written was not going to work.
 Being there really does make all the difference.
-I understood what to do to fix it.
+Luckily, I saw how to fix it.

-Later, we were in Eltham High Street last Tuesday, gorging on sausage rolls and scones, when I got an unexpected text message from Lufthansa Airlines.
+Later, we were in Eltham High Street, gorging on sausage rolls and scones when I got a text from Lufthansa.
 My flight the next day had been cancelled.
-I learned later that the pilots had gone on strike.
-How nice.
+The pilots had gone on strike.
+Arrrgggghhhhhhhhh.

-After an anxious afternoon burning up mobile minutes, I got the last seat on another flight back to the US.
-Had I known I was booking on Screaming Baby Airlines (otherwise known as Norwegian), I would have stayed in the UK another day.
+Long story short, I got the last seat on a flight to the US.
+Had I known I was booking on Screaming Baby Airlines (otherwise known as Norwegian Air), I would have stayed in the UK another day.
 Who knew that a one-year-old baby girl could shriek at the top of her lungs for most of 12.5 hours straight?
 I’m not kidding.

-So, attempting to block the noise, I plugged in my earphones and watched Gone Girl for the second time.
+So, I plugged in my earphones and watched Gone Girl for the second time.
 After that, The Interns.
 Then a show about animals.
-My ears were bleeding by then (okay, so it just felt like it).
-The young man next to me had his fingers stuck in
+By then, my ears were bleeding (okay, it felt like it).
+The young man next to me had his fingers stuck in his ears.

-Finally arriving at LAX after the 10 hour flight (plus the hour waiting on the drunk passenger) we were stuck at the gate for an additional 90 minutes, waiting for an Air France flight to move.
-By 8:45 when we deplaned (oh, that’s when the baby stopped screaming and went to sleep), I’d been up 24 hours and was close to freaking out—the last shuttle home to Ventura (60 miles from LAX) was at 9:30 pm.
+Arriving at LAX after the 10 hour flight (plus the hour waiting on the drunk passenger) we were stuck at the gate for 90 minutes more, waiting for an Air France flight to move.
+By 8:45 PM when we deplaned (oh, that’s when the baby stopped screaming and went to sleep), I’d been awake 24 hours and was close to freaking out.
+The very last shuttle home to Ventura (60 miles west of LAX) was at 9:30.
 After a lengthy walk to Customs and Immigration, I found that because I’m not a US citizen, there was not one, not two, but three loooong lines to go through.
-Could the system be any more inefficient?
-Can someone tell me the point of having to show your documents three times in the same facility?
+Can someone tell me the point of having to show the same documents three times in the same facility?
 Then the fingerprint reader wouldn’t accept mine.
 Thank goodness I only had carry-on luggage.

-Amazingly, after throwing myself on the mercy of the Customs agents, I made it to the shuttle with 10 minutes to spare.
-And since I did get home safely and all I have to deal with is jet lag, I’m pretty happy—at least I wasn’t on the BEA flight that burst into flames in Las Vegas just before take off the day before!
+I threw myself on the mercy of the Customs agents, who were nice, and made it to the shuttle with 10 minutes to spare.
+And since I got home safely, I was happy.
+Hey, at least I wasn’t on the BEA flight that burst into flames in Las Vegas just before take off the day before!
 Any safe landing is a good landing.